TrustTheVote-Project/VoteTrackerPlus/docs/project-overview.md

 # 1) Overview of VOTES

-VOTES is a distributed, open-source project aimed at increasing the security, accuracy, and trustworthiness of paper ballot elections by:
+VOTES is a Verifiable Open Technology Election System that increases the security, accuracy, and trustworthiness of a paper ballot election by:

-- giving cryptographically anonymized ballot receipts back to the voter
+1) giving a cryptographically anonymized and secured ballot receipt back to the voter

-- providing each voter full access to all the anonymous ballot data and election software
-- allowing each voter to individually execute the tally and inspect voter rolls
+2) allowing each voter to execute the official tally, anonymously inspect their ballot, and to inspect the public voter ID rolls

+3) cryptographically recording the history of the election as it occurs in real time and distributing that data back to both the election officials and the voters

-It is a fully open source [election](https://en.wikipedia.org/wiki/Election) and [voting](https://en.wikipedia.org/wiki/Voting) solution and framework.
-As a framework VOTES includes the complete historical software provenance of all the software and ballot data changes pre election as well as all the recording of the CVR of the election itself.
+VOTES is a fully open source [election](https://en.wikipedia.org/wiki/Election) and [voting](https://en.wikipedia.org/wiki/Voting) solution and framework.
+As a framework VOTES includes the complete historical software provenance of all the software and ballot data changes pre election as well as all the recording of the [Cast Vote Records](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) (CVRs)) of the election itself.
 As a direct solution VOTES is immediately usable in any public or private election.
 Each pre election software change, either code or ballot data, is authenticated and tracked and automatically run through a fully automated DevSecOps CI/CD pipeline prior.
 Each election recording of either the voter ID or their anonymous CVR is also authenticated and tracked.

+# 2) Why is VOTES non partisan and non sectarian while being accurate and trustworthy?

+First, VOTES is 100% open source - it is owned and verified by the people even when operated by a small number of representatives of the people.
+VOTES is about accurate and trustworthy elections and not about advancing any particular political or sectarian agenda.
+VOTES applies technology and cryptography to validate the full history of events that occur prior to, during, and after election day.
+It records history as it happens in an anonymous and cryptographically sound and sealed manner.
+It records the change history of all the software used in the election as well as all the CVRs (the interpreted ballots) and public voter ID roll information.
+Similar but very different to block chain technologies that ensure the legitimacy and accuracy of cryptocurrency transactions, VOTES supplies a greater guarantee and degree of trust due to the details of the additional cryptographic checks and balances within VOTES and the distributed nature of the inherent [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

-VOTES is also 100% non-partisan.
-It is based on accuracy and transparency.
-As long as any sectarian/partisian segment of the population believes in accuracy and transparency, any such segment will be able to accept a valid VOTES backed election or be able to demonstrate publicly and transparently its inaccuracy.
+As long as any partisan segment of the population believes in accuracy and transparency, such groups will eventually be able to either publicly demonstrate the inaccuracy of the election or have an partisan independent and transparent proof that the election was trustworthy.
+VOTES adds significant checks and balances above and beyond Risk Limiting Audits and paper ballot recounts.

-One key unique and key aspect of VOTES is that it offers to the voter a special ballot receipt that contains an anonymous piece of the live local CVR data cryptographically tied to the specific election being supported by VOTES.
-This offers a third voter controlled copy of the election data.
+One unique and key aspect of VOTES is that it offers to the voter a special ballot paper receipt that contains a cryptographically sealed and anonymous slice of the specific live and local ballot and election data.
+This places in the hands of the voter anonymous but critical evidence of the election as well as their specific ballot.

+A second unique and key aspect of VOTES is that it cryptographically ties the paper ballots with the digitally scanned [ballot images](https://pages.nist.gov/ElectionGlossary/#ballot-image) and with the CVRs such that it is practically impossible to add, change, or drop a paper ballot once it has been scanned.
+The same holds true for the scanned ballot image and for paper voter receipt distributed to the voters.

+A third unique and key aspect of VOTES is that with VOTES every voter can execute the same exact tally that election officials perform.
+Whether a specific contest is [plurality](https://en.wikipedia.org/wiki/Plurality_voting), [Rank Choice Vote](https://pages.nist.gov/ElectionGlossary/#ranked-choice-voting), or some other [electoral system](https://en.wikipedia.org/wiki/Electoral_system#Types_of_electoral_systems), all such tallies can be executed and checked by any voter for accuracy.

+A fourth unique and key aspect of VOTES is that the already public voter ID rolls are now made publicly available secured by the same underlying capabilities of a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+The VOTES voter ID rolls are available in one place immediately after all the polls close, allowing every voter to validate that there are no fake names or addresses in their neighborhood.
+Election officials can now perform risk limiting voter ID audits to determine if anyone is voting in multiple locations or if fake individuals have been allowed to cast a ballot.

-# 2) Basic Voter In-place Experience (UX)
+# 3) Basic Voter In-place Experience (UX)

 From the voter's point of view, VOTES is primarily a backoffice implementation that generates cryptographic metadata associated with each [Cast Vote Record](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) (CVR) for storing, retrieving, inspecting, and tallying the CVRs.
 As such, the voter's current in-place voting experience changes in a few subtle but significant ways.
 The following describes these changes in more or less chronological order from current in-place voting experiences.